What is the Alexander Technique?

 More information on the Alexander Technique can be found at www.AlexanderTechnique.com.

 Amy is in her fourth year of study with the Contemporary Alexander School to become a certified Alexander Technique teacher.
 She first discovered AT when she was in intense pain and diagnosed with carpal tunnel and cubital tunnel syndrome while in a masters program in guitar performance at California State University, Fullerton.
 She studied the Alexander Technique with local teachers Dory Steinmetz and Christie Johnson.
 AT helped Amy complete her masters program and continue to enjoy performing and teaching the guitar with more ease.
 AT also helped enrich her ability to creatively express herself through playing music.
 She chose to become an Alexander Technique teacher to be a well-rounded educator to her guitar students and to bring AT to the guitar community.

 Amy has completed two summer internships at the Meadowmount School of Music, where she worked with instrumentalists in private and group settings.

 Amy teaches Alexander Technique lessons to musicians of all styles and ability levels.
 She has experience working with classical and electric guitarists, violinists, pianists, cellists, and singers.
 Lessons are tailored to the individual and often include:

-Alexander Technique lessons are one-on-one private lessons.
-The cost is $70 per hour lesson.
+Alexander Technique lessons are offered as group lessons or one-on-one private lessons.
+Private lessons are $50 per 50-minute lesson.
+Group lessons are offered most Friday evenings and some Saturdays at the affordable rate of $15.
 Payment can be made by cash, check, Venmo, or PayPal.
 48 hours notice is required to change a scheduled lesson.

 Chrissie Vocal Studio